Apache Nation

 However, the use of rifles brought in the significant issue of keeping the ammunition supplies coming.
 The more traditional weaponry did not have this issue at all, and most of the braves could fashion out a weapon from the surrounding materials and in quick time too.

-How the horse came to be a prized possession to the Apache
+How the Horse Came to Be a Prized Possession to the Apache

 History is replete with instances of some elements that more than provided just leverage to communities.
 The use of the horse has to be seen in this very context as it gave the user flexibility and more importantly increased the operational range of the individual.
 A brief study of how the horse came to be used by the Apache would make it evident that the European settlers did have a substantial part to play.